 How Can DBT & Partners Help?

-If you are facing a HMRC fraud investigation, the first step to take is to contact DBT & Partners at your earliest opportunity.
+If you are facing an HMRC tax fraud investigation, the first step to take is to contact DBT & Partners at your earliest opportunity.
 We can look back over more than 30 years of experience within the field, and have successfully defended numerous clients against allegations of tax fraud.

-Our specialist solicitors can offer you expert HMRC tax investigation advice, go through your accounts and any other evidence to get a clear idea of your case, and present a strong defence in order to help you achieve the best possible result.
+Our specialist tax fraud solicitors can offer you expert HMRC tax fraud investigation advice, go through your accounts and any other evidence to get a clear idea of your case, and present a strong defence in order to help you achieve the best possible result.

 Matters Related to Your HMRC Tax Investigation

 You may be subjected to one of two types of HMRC tax investigation.
 These are: